 - Other documentary proof of the applicant's links to Greece and its nationals.

 The documents must be submitted to the Decentralised Administration Department of Civil State in the applicant's place of residence.
-The application takes one to four years for approval.
+Applying for greek citizenship takes one to four years for approval.

 An application fee of €700 is to be paid upon submission of documents.
 In the case of reapplication, the fee is €200.